jostylr/codex-status-dashboard/README.md

 After confirmation, it merges this app's four entries into `~/.codex/hooks.json`, preserves existing hooks, and never changes `notify`.
 Reinstall hooks after moving the app, so the configured helper path matches the new app location.
+Not well tested if you have already exsiting hooks.

 The configuration intentionally contains only four low-volume state transitions: